 Interestingly, the authors of the study also concluded that “mindfulness and flow can come and go in potentially rapid succession, such that although they rarely occur simultaneously, they can both take place quite often within a particular period of time.”

-Let’s take a moment to think about how this actually applies to daily life.
-When comparing mindfulness and flow, many people are thinking about how to enhance concentration, productivity, or enjoyment of activities.
+When comparing mindfulness and flow, you might be thinking about how to enhance concentration, productivity, or enjoyment of activities.

 Let’s take the example of writing, and see how mindfulness and flow might apply.

 Remember, mindfulness is “the more accessible cousin of flow.”
 So let’s take advantage of that, and start our session with mindfulness, then ease into flow.

 Mindfulness would start at the beginning of the writing process.

 First, you might set an intention for the writing session.
 For example, what’s the goal you’re aiming for with this session?
 What energy do you want to maintain?

 Let’s say your goal is to write for two hours, with a joyful, light energy.
 As you get distracted during the writing process—perhaps going down rabbit holes on the internet instead of writing—you resolve to gently pull yourself back to the task at hand.